umd-mith/mith-atom/README.md

 vault password which allows you to decrypt needed passwords.
 Put a copy of the password in a file named `vault.txt`.

-If you are adapting this playbook for other purposes you will want to save your own password in `vault.txt` and then overwrite the contents of `group_vars/atom/vault.yml` so that it contains (after changing the passwords):
+If you aren't MITH and would like to adapt this playbook for your own purposes you will want to save your own password in `vault.txt` and then overwrite the contents of `group_vars/atom/vault.yml` so that it contains (after changing CHANGME to suitable passwords):

 ```yaml
 atom_config_db_password: "CHANGME"